pranabpm/VM-Application-deployment-with-Azure-Policy/README.md

 **Testing**

 7) Once the deployment is complete to test this out you can deploy a VM and see if the VM Application from the compute gallery is deployed successfully.
 To test this I am going to deploy a VM (Windows) in the same region as the replica.
-Follow along the prompts to select the default options for PoC all the way to Advanced tab
+Follow along the prompts to select the default options for PoC all the way to ```Advanced``` tab

 <img width="900" height="450" alt="Picture9" src="https://github.com/user-attachments/assets/c2715ab1-cbbd-40d6-99e9-9af5d348b729" />

 9) Select the application available to install in the region.
 Also notice that we have different versions we can select from.
-Select the application and click save.
+Select the application and click ```save```.

    <img width="700" height="450" alt="Picture10" src="https://github.com/user-attachments/assets/2dfd6a3d-87f3-4af8-8024-56175898ef91" />